 The $10aDay Child Care Plan is the solution to BC’s child care crisis.
 82% of British Columbians agree that it will be beneficial to parents.

-Read / Download the $10aDay Plan and our useful Fact Sheets here:
+Read / Download the $10aDay Plan and other useful resources here: